You may have heard about his odd complex.

 - Large Ham: Like most Greek theater, Oedipus is acted in this style.
 Later versions, such as the 1967 version, act it more realistically, but the 1957 version goes all out with its depiction of the style.

 - Mystical Plague: Oedipus's actions (killing his father, marrying his mother) unknowingly brought blight and plague ("miasma") to his people.
-Crops did not grow, stock animals died off, and women suffered from infertility, all because Oedipus's actions went against classical concepts of morality.
+Crops did not grow, stock animals died off, and women suffered from infertility (or in one version, died in childbirth), all because Oedipus's actions went against classical concepts of morality.

 - Older Than They Look: At least one story mentions that Jocasta has a magic girdle that keeps her looking young and beautiful, rather than seeming her true age.
 Definitely helps explain why Oedipus never caught on to the idea that maybe she was his mother.